avahsueh1/yelp-qsr-business-analysis/README.md

 - Yelp Fusion API
 - Review, business, and location metadata

+## Data Profiling
+Initial inspection of the Yelp datasets revealed:
+- Minimal to no missingness in all columns
+- High variance in review text length, including empty and very short spam-reviews

 ## Methods
 - Data cleaning and feature engineering
+    - Raw review data was cleaned by removing empty reviews, standardizing dates, and filtering out irrelevant categories
+    - Raw business data was cleaned by
 - Sentiment and topic analysis
 - Cohort and competitor analysis

+## Data Extraction
+Raw Yelp JSON files were initially extracted and inspected using R due to file compression constraints.
+The data was then exported to Parquet and ingested into Python for cleaning, feature engineering, and analysis.

 ## Status
 Work in progress